 Essential oils for starting or changing school

 Some children sail into their new school, making friends and settling easily.
 For others, the transition may be more difficult causing minor ailments such as an upset stomach and disturbed sleep.
 One of my favourite aromatherapy blends successfully addresses both problems and really should be called, ‘calmness in a bottle’ because it does such a good job in calming nerves and aiding restful sleep.
-It is so easy to make too, simply blend 4 drops of Mandarin essential oil, 8 drops of Roman Chamomile and 2 drops of Sandalwood in 50ml of Base Formula’s Moisturising Cream and gently massage in a clockwise direction onto your child’s abdomen twice a day, morning and evening.
+It is so easy to make too, simply blend 4 drops of Mandarin essential oil, 8 drops of Roman Chamomile and 2 drops of Sandalwood in 50ml of Base Formula’s Moisturising Cream and gently massage a small amount in a clockwise direction onto your child’s abdomen twice a day, morning and evening.
 Alternatively blend the essential oils together and add a few drops to an electric aromatherapy diffuser (much safer than a candle burner), then place in your child’s bedroom prior to bedtime.

 Essential oils for anxious parents

 Of course, parents can get anxious too, worrying about whether their children are settling.
 For those of you who have more time on your hands and find yourselves ruminating on how well your children are doing at school, I would strongly recommend booking a course of treatments with a professional Aromatherapist, who can make up a prescriptive blend suited to your individual requirements.
-If this is not possible, you can make a very effective blend by blending 2 drops of Bergamot essential oil, 4 drops of Lavender and 1 drop of Rose oil in 14ml of Base Formula’s SLS Free Bath & Shower Gel or Bath Oil; add to warm, running bath water and enjoy ‘Me time’ in an aromatic bath at the end of the day.
+If this is not possible, you can make a very effective blend by blending 2 drops of Bergamot essential oil, 4 drops of Lavender and 1 drop of Rose Otto oil in 14ml of Base Formula’s SLS Free Bath & Shower Gel or Bath Oil; add to warm, running bath water and enjoy ‘Me time’ in an aromatic bath at the end of the day.
 I can safely say that emotional equilibrium will soon be restored!